Matthew Marrone Shareholder

 Before practicing law, Matthew served as a logistical officer in the Ohio Army National Guard, deploying to both Kosovo and Kuwait.
 Additionally, Matthew taught Physics for two years at an international high school in Beijing, China.
 During law school, Matthew earned a certificate in intellectual property, with honors, as well as serving as student representative for the ABA Veteran’s Advocacy Initiate.
 Before joining McAndrews, Matthew worked as an attorney with a patent law firm in Cleveland, Ohio, as well as working as a patent agent for a Fortune 500 corporation.

-Matthew is currently the Vice Chair of American Intellectual Property Law Association’s (AIPLA) Patent Relations with the USPTO Committee, the Chair of the Intellectual Property Law Association of Chicago’s (IPLAC) continuing legal education (CLE) Committee, the Co-Chair of IPLAC’s Annual Symposium Committee meeting, and an Industry Advisor to the P33 Quantum Council.
-He also serves as the lead attorney for McAndrew’s collaboration with Duality, the nation’s first accelerator exclusively for quantum companies.
+Matthew is currently the Chair of the American Intellectual Property Law Association’s (AIPLA) Patent Relations with the USPTO Committee, a Board Member with the Intellectual Property Law Association of Chicago (IPLAC), and an Industry Advisor to the P33 Quantum Council.
+Matthew previously served as Vice Chair of AIPLA’s Patent Relations with the USPTO Committee, the Chair of IPLAC’s Continuing Legal Education (CLE) Committee, and the Co-Chair of IPLAC’s Annual Symposium Committee.
+He also serves as the lead attorney for McAndrews’ collaboration with Duality, the nation’s first accelerator exclusively for quantum companies.
 Duality is led by the Polsky Center for Entrepreneurship and Innovation at the University of Chicago and the Chicago Quantum Exchange (CQE), along with founding partners, the University of Illinois Urbana-Champaign, Argonne National Laboratory, and P33.